 If you live in a climate that sees frequent snowfall and ice, keeping your vehicle from sliding and losing control is essential for surviving the winter months.

 However, even if your situation meets the criteria, buying the perfect set of snow tires is hardly a one-size-fits-all scenario.
-Before you go out and spend your hard earned money on a set of snow tires, there are a handful of questions you need to answer.
+Before you go out and spend your hard-earned money on a set of snow tires, you need to answer a handful of questions.

-Now, it’s recommended to invest in snow tires if you drive in a climate that experiences snow, ice, sleet, or freezing rain and average temperatures in the winter months drop to 40-degrees or colder.
+Now, investing in snow tires is recommended if you drive in a climate that experiences snow, ice, sleet, or freezing rain, and average temperatures in the winter months drop to 40 degrees or colder.

 Think of a tire like a chocolate bar.
 When you throw it in the freezer, it becomes hard and brittle.
 The same thing happens to tires that are not designed for cold temperatures.
-The result is that the traction and grip is compromised.
-Winter tires are designed with special compounds to stay flexible, grab the surface, and maintain control in extreme winter temperatures.
+The result is that the traction and grip are compromised.
+Winter tires are designed with unique compounds to stay flexible, grab the surface, and maintain control in extreme winter temperatures.

 I only have a two-wheel drive car.
 Do I need to buy four snow tires?